 Retired orthopaedic surgeon, Steve Mazer, practiced his specialty in Montgomery County, Maryland for thirty-five years.
-He took up glass blowing ten years ago at the suggestion of his wife, Joan, who is an accomplished visual artist.
+He took up glass blowing twelve years ago at the suggestion of his wife, Joan, who is an accomplished visual artist.

 Steve has been working with the artists at Art of Fire in Laytonsville, MD, trying out various designs and experimenting in new techniques of glass blowing.